jayenliao/DL-LeNet/README.md

 - Source codes for training LeNet-5 with Keras:

-    -  `./lenet_keras/args.py`: define the arguments parser
+    -  `./lenet_keras/args.py` defines the arguments parser

     -  `./lenet_keras/trainer.py`: class for training, predicting, and evaluating the models